-Building an Accountability System is literally, the least we can do.
-The State Board believes that the opportunity to integrate components of accountability, assessment, accreditation, career education, and data into a system of school improvement and support is imperative for the good of Nebraska students and for the state to have a vibrant and economically successful future.
-It is upon this foundation that the policy of Accountability for a Quality Education System, Today and Tomorrow (AQuESTT) is created.
+Beyond this authority, the State Board seeks to ensure the education system, including the Nebraska Department of Education, is taking charge of its roles and responsibilities to provide leadership and enhance support systems in the state.
+The clear cohesion of education systems is imperative for the good of Nebraska students and for the state to have a vibrant and economically successful future.
+It is upon this foundation that the framework of Accountability for a Quality Education System, Today and Tomorrow (AQuESTT) is implemented.

-- Students be surrounded by effective educators throughout their learning experiences such that school and districts develop effective teachers and leaders that establish a culture of success;
+- Effective Educators: Each student is engaged by effective educators throughout their learning experiences, such that schools and districts develop effective teachers and school leaders who establish a culture of success.

-AQuESTT will serve as a blueprint of continuous improvement for each school and district as they are annually recognized and classified as Excellent, Great, Good, and Needs Improvement based on identified statutory criteria, and other evidence of activities of schools and districts to improve student achievement.
-AQuESTT must be fair, transparent, sensitive to change, and be able to support improvement in schools, districts, and the Nebraska Department of Education to increase achievement for all Nebraska Students.
+The AQuESTT accountability system will annually recognize and classify schools and districts (Neb.
+Rev. Stat. §79-760.06) as Excellent, Great, Good, and Needs Support for Improvement based on identified statutory criteria, and other evidence of activities of schools and districts to improve student achievement.
+The accountability system should be fair, transparent, sensitive to change, and be able to support improvement in schools, districts, and the Nebraska Department of Education to increase achievement for all Nebraska Students.